takubokudori/ArXiv-feeder/README.md

 clasp push
 ```

 4. Grant the app.
-(First, execute `dryRun` to initialize the acquired ID list.)
+(First, execute `DryRun` to initialize the acquired ID list.)

 5. Set a trigger.